1. Dust Bowl

-As a bitter cold snap gripped London late in 1952, its inhabitants used unusually large quantities of coal to heat their homes.
+As a bitter cold snap gripped London late in 1952, its inhabitants used large quantities of coal to heat their homes.
 Soot poured out of their chimneys, mixing with factory and power plant emissions to form an acrid-smelling fog that hovered over the city from December 5 to December 9.
-Trapped in by a high-pressure weather system, as well as the lack of wind, this toxic stew reduced visibility to near zero.
+Trapped in by a high-pressure weather system and the lack of wind, this toxic stew reduced visibility to near zero.
 Abandoned cars dotted the roads, movie theaters closed because no one could see the screen and some people even accidentally stumbled into the Thames River.

 In the early 1950s, the residents of Minamata, a small coastal city in southern Japan, began observing some startling animal behavior.
 Cats would suddenly foam at the mouth, dance around wildly and throw themselves into the sea, whereas birds would crash land and fish would inexplicably go belly up.
 Before long, humans too were suffering from what became known as Minamata Disease, slurring their speech, stumbling about and having trouble with simple tasks, such as buttoning buttons.

 Lax management also played a role; a supervisor, for example, allegedly broke for tea at the moment of crisis, believing it was only a water leak.
 Though estimates vary, roughly 15,000 Bhopal residents are believed to have died in what’s often referred to as history’s worst industrial accident.
 Hundreds of thousands of additional inhabitants suffered afflictions ranging from memory loss and nerve damage to blindness and organ failure.
 To this day, the site of the plant, now owned by Dow Chemical Company, remains highly contaminated.

-On April 26, 1986, a turbine test on one of the reactors at the Chernobyl nuclear power station went horribly awry, leading to a series of explosions that spewed massive amounts of radioactive material into the atmosphere.
-The accident, which the Soviet authorities attempted to cover up, initially claimed only 31 lives: two plant workers who died in the blasts, a third who reportedly keeled over of a heart attack and 28 first responders who contracted acute radiation syndrome during the frantic early stages of the cleanup.
+On April 26, 1986, a turbine test on one of the reactors at the Chernobyl nuclear power station went awry, leading to a series of explosions that spewed massive amounts of radioactive material into the atmosphere.
+The accident, which the Soviet authorities attempted to cover up, initially claimed only 31 lives: two plant workers died in the blasts, a third who reportedly keeled over from a heart attack, and 28 first responders who contracted acute radiation syndrome during the frantic early stages of the cleanup.

-Kuwaiti Oil Fires
+6. Kuwaiti Oil Fires

 Seeking revenge for his imminent defeat, Saddam Hussein ordered retreating Iraqi troops to set fire to about 650 Kuwaiti oil wells at the tail end of the 1991 Persian Gulf War.
 Oily smoke plumes shot high up into the sky, darkening the sun and making breathing difficult for those who ventured outside.
 One U.S. environmentalist compared it to “standing behind the exhaust pipes of hundreds of malfunctioning diesel trucks.”
 Meanwhile, black rain, a mix of natural precipitation and smoke particles, fell as far away as the Himalayas; hundreds of oil lakes up to four inches deep blotted the landscape, fatally luring in birds who confused them for water; and a layer of “tarcrete,” sand and gravel combined with oil and soot, covered almost 5 percent of Kuwait’s territory.

-BP Oil Spill
+7. BP Oil Spill

 On April 20, 2010, the Deepwater Horizon oil rig, located far out in the Gulf of Mexico, exploded into flames, killing 11 workers and injuring several others.
-The rig, owned by offshore drilling contractor Transocean and under lease to oil giant BP, then sank two days later, causing a petroleum leak that would gush out of control for nearly three months.
+The rig, owned by offshore drilling contractor Transocean and under lease to oil giant BP, sank two days later, causing a petroleum leak that would gush out of control for nearly three months.
 According to the U.S. government, around 4.2 million barrels of oil ultimately escaped, contaminating at least 43,300 square miles of ocean and 1,300 miles of shoreline from Texas to Florida.